-This is a list of the places we’ve stayed and our thoughts on each one, key places we visited / things we did while at each one, etc.
+We’ve done over 30,000 miles of RVing, and this is a list of the places we’ve stayed, our thoughts on each one, and key places we visited / things we did while at each one.

 - Sugar Sands RV Resort (Gulf Shores): very clean (looks new), very quiet, just a few miles from the beach, palm trees around the RV sites, wide sites, playground.
 Be sure to go on a Cetacean Dolphin Cruise – so awesome and very cheap.
 Do the nature cruise / dolphin cruise combo.
 So so so neat!